arizvisa/ida-minsc/_sources/index.rst.txt

    .. container ::

-      IDA-minsc is a plugin for IDA Pro that assists a user with scripting the IDAPython plugin that is bundled with the disassembler.
+      IDA-Minsc is a plugin for IDA Pro that assists a user with scripting the IDAPython plugin that is bundled with the disassembler.
 This plugin groups the different aspects of the IDAPython API into a simpler format which allows a reverse engineer to script different aspects of their work with very little